luveti/ipmpsc/README.md

 privileges.
 This may or may not be acceptable depending on the security needs of your application and the environment in which it runs.

-Note that zero-copy deserialization can provide shared references to the mapped file, and internally ipmpsc uses both shared and unique references to segments of the file while reading from and writing to the ring buffer.
+Note that zero-copy decoding can provide shared references to the mapped file, and internally ipmpsc uses both shared and unique references to segments of the file while reading from and writing to the ring buffer.
 These references are only safe if all processes which access the file obey Rust's memory safety